jg925/ece3400_2019-team10/milestones/milestone4.md

 ### Software

 The software proved far more difficult than anticipated despite the hardware working properly.
+We integrated the software incrementally in order to aid in the debugging process.
 The first thing we did was completely revamp our DFS algorithm.
 As noted in the previous milestone, the TAs told us that using recursion and additional data structures like a stack array would probably cause us to run out of memory and cause our robot to fail.
 Thus, we wrote an iterative DFS using only structs that we defined.

 ```c
 void dfs() {